Bridgewater State Bears: Men's basketball

-Joe Farroba is the head coach of the Bridgewater State Men's basketball team.
+Joe Farroba is the all-time winningest head coach of the Bridgewater State Men's basketball team.
 "Joe came to Bridgewater State and to the MASCAC as an assistant coach under former BSC Head Coach Mark Champagne in 1986."
+Coach Farroba took the head coaching job in 1992.
 Coach Farroba has led the Bears to postseason play eight times, including the NCAA Division III Tournament in 1999, 2006, 2009, 2010 and 2011 (led by Maxwell Dolgin, Center).
 In 2009 after recording a school record in wins the team received a national ranking for the first time in schools history.
 That team featured 3 1000 point scorers.

+Alumnus Matt McLaughlin is currently the head coach after Farroba's retirement after the 2021-2022 season.

 The Men's basketball team also participates in the (MASCAC) Massachusetts State College Athletic Conference, and the NCAA Division III tournament.
 The Bears basketball team has been one of the most successful teams at Bridgewater in the last 30 years.
 They have won numerous league and conference championships and made several appearances in the NCAA D-3 National Tournament.
 They finished under .500 for the first time in ten years in 2012–2013.